HenryW0225/1v1Brawl-Project/README.md

-🔫 Multiplayer Top-Down Shooter Game
+Multiplayer Top-Down Shooter Game
 Inspiration:
-I loved playing the popular online game survev.io with my friends and wanted to create a similar experience focused on private matches without random players, so my friends could enjoy battles together.
+I loved playing the popular online game survev.io with my friends and wanted to create a similar experience focused on private matches so I could ANNIHILATE my friends faster :)
 This is a real-time online multiplayer top-down shooter game built using CSS, HTML5 Canvas, JavaScript, Node.js, and Socket.IO.
-Try the game out yourself at henryw0225.github.io/1v1Brawl-Project/
+Try the game out yourself at henryw0225.github.io/1v1Brawl-Project/ - Starting request is delayed by 1 minute

-🎮 Features
+Features
 Real-time 1v1 multiplayer combat